0xKourama/Elbanna-NP-Notes/personal/dump.md

 # what can be done to improve my password attack game?

+# what's my down in offsec?
+1. not knowing enough about everything (web mainly)
+2.

 # what can be done to improve my Web Attack game?
 1. LFI/RFI
 2. Dir Traversal